 (5) For a retirement village that is in operation immediately before the commencement day, this regulation applies to a payment demanded or received by the administering body of the retirement village on or after the first day of the first financial year of the retirement village that begins after the commencement day.

-[Regulation 11 inserted in Gazette 21 Mar 2014 p.
-726-9; amended in Gazette 24 Mar 2015 p.
+[Regulation 11 inserted: Gazette 21 Mar 2014 p.
+726-9; amended: Gazette 24 Mar 2015 p.
 1027.]

 12. Exemption certificates (Act s.
 77C)